 This year we conducted monthly bacterial testing as required by the State Department of Health (DOH).
-Testing was also done for Nitrates, Gross Alpha & Radium 228.
+Testing was also done for Nitrate, Gross Alpha & Radium 228.
 Any contaminants detected were below the State DOH maximum contaminant levels (MCL) for safe drinking water.
-All bacterial samples were satisfactory.
 Unless otherwise noted, all other testing is current and meets State and/or Federal requirements.
-The nitrate results for 2022 are 1.58 mg/L. The MCL for Nitrates is 10.0 mg/L.

-The attached table lists all the drinking water contaminants that have been detected through the 2022 calendar year.
+The attached table lists all the drinking water contaminants that have been detected through the 2023 calendar year.
 The presence of these contaminants in the water does not necessarily indicate that the water poses a health risk.
-Unless otherwise noted, the data presented in this table is from testing through December 31, 2022.
+Unless otherwise noted, the data presented in this table is from testing through December 31, 2023.
 The state requires us to monitor for certain contaminants less than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year.
-[Some of the data, though representative of the water quality, may be more than one year old.]
+(Some of the data, though representative of the water quality, may be more than one year old.)

 Coliform Bacteria are bacteria which are naturally present in the environment and are used as an indicator that other, potentially-harmful bacteria may be present.
 Monthly bacteria samples are collected.
-All tests for 2022 were satisfactory.
+All tests for 2023 were satisfactory.

 Disinfection By-products [Total Trihalomethane (TTHM) and Haloacetic Acids (HAA5)].

 Unregulated contaminants are those for which EPA has not established drinking water standards.
 The purpose of unregulated contaminant monitoring is to help the EPA determine their occurrence in drinking water, and potential need for future regulation.